aliceyu1111/Slave-to-the-Algorithm/Week 8/readme.md

 Here I attempted to make changes to the original code to make it more my own.
 Not much progress has happened to be honest.
 The only thing I added was the sphere in the center.
 My next goal is to somehow get rid of the background and only have the moving fluid within the sphere.
 I'm still feeling a little shaky with this idea...

 ![Alt Text](https://media.giphy.com/media/vZklhOr70Ok4SHteSE/giphy.gif)

+# Inspirational Work Discoveries
+So one of my friends sent over this link:  https://receiptify.herokuapp.com/ It essentially generates a receipt based on your top spotify most listened tracks!
+This idea was so simple and fun and a great example of a generative project that uses data.